LizzieLaShark/Bills-Salty-Escarpment-54692/README.md

   id will get saved ALONG WITH other data.

   video: api folder containing and index and a 'controller to define each route'

+Next Steps:
+  -get filter method working then get the paragraphs to match the urls.
+  -render list view onto page prettily using hbs.
+    -use params id's
+  -link titles, paragraphs and url links so you can click a title, and get taken to a new page -render paragraphs to correct page corresponding with index in array???